 One of Santa Barbara’s most exciting emerging pocket neighborhoods, the Haley Corridor* has earned solid credibility as a culinary destination thanks to its eclectic collection of wineries, eateries and breweries.
 Equal parts artsy and industrial, it’s a hub of makers and innovators that span several trades beyond food and beverage.
-From technology and art to fashion and surf, Haley Corridor’s diverse business community shares an ethos of thinking outside the box.
+From technology and art to culinary and surf, Haley Corridor’s diverse business community shares an ethos of thinking outside the box.
 Our “Like a Local” insider, surfboard shaper Ryan Lovelace, is one such creative force helping to put Santa Barbara on the map.
-He’s the highest producing hand shaper in the world and has earned a loyal following of surfers around the globe who seek out his custom boards.
+He’s the highest-producing hand shaper in the world and has earned a loyal following of surfers around the globe who seek out his custom boards.

 See where Ryan works his magic while getting immersed in the Haley Corridor culture like a true local.
 Read on to see where else you can shop, eat and play.

 *The neighborhood is made up of the blocks between Cota and Montecito Streets between Milpas and State Streets.